m-trigo/dtc/README.md

 ####Action Cost

 The amount of Stamina an Action costs, calculated as the sum of the Action’s current Score values.
+If at the start of a Turn, a Character has no Stamina, it cannot assign

 ##Encounters

+Every enemy you meet starts a new combat Encounter.
+During combat Encounters, Characters act

 ##Turn Structure